DanielFaltynowski/netherlands-gva-time-series-analysis/README.md

 ![](screenshots/15.png)

-*Wykres przedstawia analizę modelu z załamaniem strukturalnym od czasu pandemii COVID-19*
+*The chart presents the analysis of the model with a structural break from the onset of the COVID-19 pandemic.*

-### Zmienne sztuczne sezonowe
+### Seasonal Dummy Variables

-W analizie wykorzystano **zmienne sztuczne sezonowe** oraz ich alternatywne postaci, np. $s_{1_s} = s_1 - s_4$.
+The analysis used **seasonal dummy variables** and their alternative forms, e.g., $s_{1_s} = s_1 - s_4$.

 ![](screenshots/18.png)

-*Wykresy przedstawiają wizualnie model szeregu ze zmiennymi sztucznymi alternatywnymi oraz wyniki testów Breuscha-Godfreya oraz CUSUM*
+*The charts visually present the series model with alternative dummy variables, along with the results of the Breusch-Godfrey and CUSUM tests.*

-We wszystkich wariantach **nie wykryto autokorelacji reszt** przy użyciu testu Breuscha-Godfreya.
+In all variants, **no residual autocorrelation was detected** using the Breusch-Godfrey test.

-As a result of these steps, the models obtained are well-suited for forecasting, without risk of misrepresentation and with proper specification maintained.
+As a result of these steps, the models obtained are well-suited for forecasting, with proper specification maintained and no risk of misrepresentation.

-### Modele Autoregresyjne
+### Autoregressive Models

-Przeprowadzono analizę w celu sprawdzenia, czy model autoregresyjny (AR) lub model mieszany lepiej sprawdzi się w prognozowaniu.
+An analysis was conducted to determine whether an autoregressive (AR) or a mixed model would perform better for forecasting.

-Do modelu dodano 12 zmiennych opóźnionych GVA i przeanalizowano wyniki.
-Po przeprowadzeniu redukcji zmiennych okazało się, że modele AR wykazują autokorelację.
-Natomiast w przypadku zastosowania sztucznych zmiennych alternatywnych nie zaobserwowano autokorelacji.
+The model included 12 lagged GVA variables, and the results were analyzed.
+After variable reduction, it was found that AR models exhibited autocorrelation.
+However, when alternative dummy variables were used, no autocorrelation was observed.

 ![](screenshots/21.png)

-*Wykresy przedstawiają wizualnie model szeregu ze zmiennymi sztucznymi alternatywnymi oraz opóźnionymi zmiennymi objaśnianymi oraz wyniki testów Breuscha-Godfreya oraz CUSUM*
+*The charts visually present the series model with alternative dummy variables and lagged explanatory variables, along with the results of the Breusch-Godfrey and CUSUM tests.*

-Oznacza to, że dla tego szeregu czasowego prognozowanie jest bardziej efektywne przy wykorzystaniu modeli opartych na sztucznych zmiennych alternatywnych.
+This indicates that, for this time series, forecasting is more effective when using models based on alternative dummy variables.